Vaughan-Peter/Basic-Arduino-Concepts/RunAssembly/README.md

 ## 📦 Upload Instructions

 1. Create a new sketch in Arduino IDE.
-2. Copy `StructAddWithAsm.ino` into it.
+2. Copy `RunAssembly.ino` into it.
 3. Add `Assembly.S` to the same folder.
 4. Compile and upload to an AVR board.
 5. Open Serial Monitor and enter two integers.